-When restarting the system for the new growing season make sure to tighten all end caps and check for leaks or any damage that may have occurred over winter.
-New alkaline batteries should be installed in battery timers and any cracked or damaged components replaced.
+When restarting the system for the new growing season, make sure to tighten all end caps and check for leaks or any damage that may have occurred over winter.
+New alkaline batteries should be installed in battery timers.
+Any cracked or damaged components should be replaced.

 We hope these tips have helped you prepare for the coming of cold weather.
 If any questions remain about winterizing in general or winterizing products and techniques in particular, give us a toll-free call or fill in and submit our online question form.
 Our expert staff will be happy to help you get your irrigation system safely through the winter.